Alex-Unnippillil/static-photoshop-clone/README.md

 ## Usage

 Select a tool from the toolbar.
 Use the **Eraser** button to remove portions of your drawing.
+Click **Save** to download the current canvas as an image.

 ## Build and Test